astronautas/astronautas.github.io/_posts/2023-12-19-bloom-filters-part-1.md

     frameborder="0"
     allowfullscreen
 ></iframe>
 Full source is available as <a href="https://github.com/astronautas/bloom-filter-rs">on Github</a>.
-Join the discussion on HackerNews.
+Join the discussion on <a href="https://news.ycombinator.com/item?id=38722075">Hacker News</a>.